joomcode/smuggler/README.md

 - Data classes with type parameters aren't supported at the moment
 - Lists, Maps and Arrays with bounded type parameters aren't supported at the moment
 - Custom type adapters aren't supported at the moment
-- Android Gradle Plugin 2.0.0 isn't supported at the moment

 # License